Followers

 The Sculptress Spy

-Viewers of the hit TV series TURN, aka Washington’s Spies, are familiar with a sexy femme fatale artist who was a spy for the American cause in London and met her demise in a bloody execution.
-But the real Patience Wright was more of an enigma, although perhaps more controversial than her TV persona.
+Viewers of the hit TV series TURN, also known as Washington’s Spies, recognize a seductive femme fatale artist who was a spy for the American cause in London and was ultimately executed in a brutal manner.
+However, the real Patience Wright was more of an enigma, and perhaps even more controversial than her TV counterpart.

 Quaker Girl

-Who would have supposed a vegetarian and Quaker girl from the seaside hamlet of Oyster Bay, New York, would move in circles that included Ben Franklin and the king of England?
-In 1729, when Patience Lovell was four, her family moved from Long Island (coincidently not far from the locale of the Culper spy ring) to New Jersey.
-Patience Lovell grew up in Bordentown, not far from Philadelphia, the largest city in the colonies and home to the largest Quaker community.
+Who would have guessed that a vegetarian and Quaker girl from the seaside hamlet of Oyster Bay, New York, would move in circles that included Ben Franklin and the king of England?
+In 1729, when Patience Lovell was four, her family relocated from Long Island (coincidentally not far from the area of the Culper spy ring) to New Jersey.
+Patience Lovell grew up in Bordentown, near Philadelphia, the largest city in the colonies and home to the biggest Quaker community.

-At sixteen, the rambunctious Patience left her family and the quiet farming town of Bordentown for the busy streets of Philadelphia where, in 1748, she married a barrel maker named Joseph Wright.
-They would have four children together, by the time he died in 1769.
+At sixteen, the lively Patience left her family and the quiet farming town of Bordentown for the bustling streets of Philadelphia, where, in 1748, she married a barrel maker named Joseph Wright.
+They had four children together before he died in 1769.

 Wax Artist

-Faced with poverty, the new widow Patience turned her hobby of molding wax figures into a small business venture with her sister, Rachel Wells, also a widow.
-Their waxworks became very popular – the figures said to be very life-like, a la Madame Tussaud of later years.
-Her work was very popular and she eventually had a shop in New York.
+Faced with poverty, the new widow Patience turned her hobby of molding wax figures into a small business with her sister, Rachel Wells, who was also a widow.
+Their waxworks became very popular— the figures were said to be very lifelike, similar to Madame Tussaud's work in later years.
+Her craft gained a lot of admiration, and she eventually opened a shop in New York.
 It is unclear when and where Patience developed her talent for making wax figures, but she was known to have molded them into various shapes and figures to entertain her children.
-Regardless, her talent was quickly recognized.
+Despite the unknown details, her talent was quickly recognized.

 Disaster

-In 1771, her New York waxwork was destroyed by a fire and Wright decided to reestablish herself in London, a much larger stage than provincial New York and Philadelphia.
-Settling in the city’s West End, she soon had popular waxworks displays featuring historical tableaux and celebrities.
-Before long, her waxwork was favored by the elite of London society.
+In 1771, her New York waxwork was destroyed by a fire, and Wright decided to reestablish herself in London, a much larger stage than provincial New York and Philadelphia.
+Settling in the city’s West End, she soon featured popular waxworks displays with historical tableaux and celebrities.
+Before long, her waxwork was favored by London's elite society.

 The Promethean Modeler

-Wright’s work was in high demand and soon the upper crust would sit for hours as she worked the wax and molded it into busts and figurines.
-Her personality was eccentric for the day and class she engaged with.
-She often greeted men and women alike with kisses, clogging along in wooden shoes and chattering away like a fishmonger.
+Wright’s work was in high demand, and soon the upper class would sit for hours as she worked the wax and molded it into busts and figurines.
+Her personality was eccentric for her time and the social circles she engaged with.
+She often greeted men and women alike with kisses, clopped along in wooden shoes, and chattered away like a fishmonger.
 In an age of high decorum, she literally broke the mold.

 Patience in later years

-Her boisterousness resulted in the nickname "The Promethean Modeler."
-Despite this, or because of it, she became quite a celebrity in 18th-century London.
-But not everyone was amused with her antics.
-Abigail Adams was taken aback by her overfamiliarity and lack of modesty, deeming her “the queen of sluts” in one letter.
+Her boisterousness earned her the nickname "The Promethean Modeler."
+Despite this, or perhaps because of it, she became quite a celebrity in 18th-century London.
+However, not everyone found her antics amusing.
+Abigail Adams was shocked by her overfamiliarity and lack of modesty, calling her “the queen of sluts” in a letter.

 Abigail Adams